Hans Weidel

-Hans Weidel (19 July 1903 – 19 September 1985) was a German lawyer, Nazi activist and military judge.
+Hans Weidel (19 July 1903 – 19 September 1985) was a German lawyer, Nazi activist, and military judge.

-Life
+Early life

 Weidel was born in Neustadt, Upper Silesia (now Prudnik, Poland).
 He studied law in Munich and Breslau.
 He joined the Nazi Party in 1932, and in July of that same year he became a judicial assessor in Leobschütz.
 Later, he started working as a lawyer.
 He joined the SS in January 1933.
 He gained the rank of an Oberscharführer in Oppeln.
-He was also a member of Luftschutzbund, Bund Deutscher Osten, Reichskolonialbund, NS-Reichskriegerbund and NS-Volkswohlfahrt.
+He was also a member of Luftschutzbund, Bund Deutscher Osten, Reichskolonialbund, NS-Reichskriegerbund, and NS-Volkswohlfahrt.